SayYoungMan/ccna/OdapNote.md

 - `show interface status | json-pretty native` is used to convert the output of a command to JSON in a Cisco router or switch.

+### 8. Practice Exam 2

+#### 5. Which sub-protocol inside of the PPP suite is responsible for tagging layer 3 protocols so that multiple protocols can be used over a PPP connection?

+- `Network Control Protocol (NCP)` works at layer 3 tagging the network protocols from end to end when PPP is used.
+- This gives PPP the ability to offer multiprotocol transport.

+#### 10. You are running several web servers in a cloud with a server load balancer.
+As demand increases, you add web servers.
+According to the NIST standard of cloud computing, which feature can you use to increase your compute capability for demand?

+- `Rapid elasticity` is the ability to add and remove compute capability in the cloud.

+#### 14. What is the process of stateful DHCPv6 for IPv6?

+- `Stateful DHCPv6` uses a process of Solicit, Advertise, Request, Reply.
+- However, IPv6 uses DHCPv6 Solicit multicast address.

+#### 15. When SLAAC is performed on an IPv6 host, which process happens first?

+- Before a host can communicate via an RS packet, it first needs a valid IP address, which is a link-local address so that it can send RS packet and receive RA packet.

+#### 16. In IPv6, the solicited-node multicast message is used for what?

+- The `Solicited-node multicast message` is used for resolution of the MAC address for an IPv6 address.

+#### 17. The following exhibit is an Ethernet frame.
+What is field A in the exhibit?

+- The first field after `preamble` and `start frame delimiter (SFD)` is the `destination MAC address`.
+- `Type` field is after two address fields and is used to define the upper-layer protocol the data belongs to.

+#### 30. You have configured the command channel-group 1 mode active on a range of interfaces that will participate in an EtherChannel.
+Which pseudo interface is created for overall management of the EtherChannel?

+- When you configure the `channel-group 1 mode active` command on the first interface, a pseudo interface is created called `port-channel 1`.

+#### 35. Which AP mode requires all traffic to be centrally switched at the WLC?

+- `Local mode` is a centralized switching mode in which all traffic is first sent to the WLC to be centrally switched to its intended destination.

+#### 38. Which protocol will encrypt the entire packet from the switch or router to the AAA server?

+- `TACACS+` protocol will encrypt the entire packet from the switch or router to the AAA server.

+#### 43. Why can a route have a destination of an interface rather than an IP address?

+- Serial interfaces are point-to-point connections.
+- Any traffic directed down the interface will automatically appear on the adjacent router.

+#### 45. What is the purpose of the RIPv2 holddown timer?

+- The holddown timer's job is to allow the network to stabilize after a route had become unreachable via an update.
+- This limits the potential problems related to a flapping port and allows RIPv2 to converge route updates in the entire network.
+- The default holddown timer is set to 180 seconds.

+#### 66. Which is a disadvantage of using NAT?

+- NAT creates packet switching path delay because each address travling through NAT process requires lookup time for translation.

+#### 71. Which command will configure all event logs to be sent to a syslog server?

+- `(config)#logging host 192.168.1.6` will configure all logs to be sent to the syslog server.

+#### 74. Which layer 3 protocol is used for marking packets with QoS?

+- `DSCP` is a 6-bit values in the `Type of Service (ToS)` field of the IP header.
+- The DSCP value defines the importance of packets at layer 3.

+#### 86. Which command is used to view the DHCP snooping database?

+- `#show ip dhcp snooping binding` will display the DHCP snooping database.
+- This database will have entries for the MAC address, IP address, lease time, VLAN, and interface.

+#### 88. Which authentication method will allow an authenticated user to access only certain commands on a router or switch?

+- `TACACS+` will allow for authentication of users and also provides a method of restricting users to specific commands.

 ## CCNA Certification Study Guide

 ### Assessment Test